shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Feat.md

 You love the thrill of battle, gaining you the following benefits:

 -   As an action, you can gain 1 point of Exhaustion to gain temporary hp equal to your sated points.
-This temporary hp lasts until Initiative is stopped.
+This temporary hp lasts until you gain another point of Exhaustion.
 -   Your movement speed increases by 1ft for each temporary hp you have, rounded up to the nearest 5ft
 -   While you have temporary hp, you impose disadvantage on all opportunity attacks against you

+When Initiative is stopped, if you have temporary hp, you gain 1 point of Exhaustion.

 # Destroyer